quicwg/multipath/draft-lmbdhk-quic-multipath.md

 endpoints SHOULD only use type 0x02 for path identifier.

 Error Code:
-: A variable-length integer that indicates the reason for closing this connection.
+: A variable-length integer that indicates the reason for abandoning this path.

 Reason Phrase Length:
 : A variable-length integer specifying the length of the reason phrase in bytes.